Over 300 Works Of Art

 The most prolific donor, James Herbert Dawson (1867–1963), first donated in 1931 when he gave another painting by Richard Ansdell, The Partridge Shooting and a marble sculpture of Hercules.

-…The artwork travels the world on loan to prestigious art galleries everywhere.
+This artwork travels the world on loan to prestigious art galleries.

 Richard Ansdell's Legacy